Homeward Bound (Turtledove novel)

 Homeward Bound (2004) is a science fiction and alternate history novel by Harry Turtledove.
 It is the eighth and final work in his Worldwar series fictional universe.
 It follows the events of the Colonization trilogy and gives some closure to the storylines.

 Homeward Bound begins in 1972 and then flashes forward to 1977, 1982, 1984, 1994, 2012, and finally 2031, when the American starship Admiral Peary arrives at Tau Ceti and Home, the homeworld of The Race.

 Title

 Homeward Bound has multiple meanings in the book.
-It is a pun in that the Race's home planet is called Home, and many characters are headed there.
+The Race's home planet is called Home, and many characters are headed there.
 For characters that are members of the Race, such as Ttomalss, Atvar, and Straha, they are headed home after the failed conquest of Earth.
 For Kassquit, it is her cultural home although not her biological one.
 The Earth ship Admiral Peary is headed to the planet Home, where they will confront the Race and try to demand respect as an independent planet or at least for the United States.

 At the end of the novel, while most of the ship's crew has been in cryogenic sleep and suffered time dilation, they are given the chance to go back to Earth (their home).
 As the characters arrive, they handle their return as best they can.